meyouwe/Sketch_Auto-rename-artboards/README.md

-Renames Sketch artboards with a number and the layer name based on their position from top left

 The documentation and code here is a fork of loganw [work](https://github.com/loganw/Sketch_Auto-rename-artboards/).

 This fork is a small change that renames the artboards different